 Individuals who are owners or employees of ineligible companies are excluded from controlling content or participating as planners or faculty in STS educational activities.
 There are three exceptions to this exclusion—employees of ineligible companies can participate as planners or faculty in these specific situations:

 1. When the content of the activity is not related to the business lines or products of their employer/company.

 2. When the content of the accredited activity is limited to basic science research, such as preclinical research and drug discovery, or the methodologies of research, and they do not make care recommendations.

 3. When they are participating as technicians to teach the safe and proper use of medical devices, and do not recommend whether or when a device is used.

-Failure to disclose all relationships with commercial interests disqualifies the individual from being a planning committee member, a teacher, or an author of educational materials, and this individual cannot have any responsibility for the development, management, presentation, or evaluation of STS educational activities.
+Disclosure is mandatory for any person involved in the planning, management, presentation, and/or evaluation of STS educational activities.
+Failure to disclose all relationships with ineligible companies disqualifies the individual from being a planning committee member, a teacher, or an author of educational materials, and this individual cannot have any responsibility for the development, management, presentation, or evaluation of STS educational activities.
 This requirement is intended neither to imply any impropriety of such relationships nor to prejudice any individual planner, presenter or author.
-It is merely to identify such relationships through full disclosure, and to allow STS to assess and resolve potential influences on the educational activity prior to the planning and implementation of an educational activity.
-If no relationships with commercial interests exist, the individual must indicate this on the disclosure form.
+It is merely to identify such relationships through full disclosure, and to allow STS to assess and mitigate potential influences on the educational activity prior to the planning and implementation of an educational activity.
+Speakers are required to disclose that they have nothing to disclose if this is the case.

+All relevant financial information will be disclosed to learners before they engage with or access STS educational content and activities.
 For live presentations, all disclosures must be stated orally and on a slide at the beginning of the presentation and will be noted in published material related to the activity.
-Slides, handouts, and other materials utilized as part of an educational activity cannot contain any advertising, trade names or a product group message.
-Speakers are required to disclose that they have nothing to disclose if this is the case.
+Disclosure to learners will include each of the following:

-Amended by the STS Executive Committee: April 11, 2012
+Amended by the STS Executive Committee: June 9, 2021